Rethinking Sparse Mixture of Experts from a Unified Perspective: Introduction

 Building on this analysis, we propose the Unified Sparse Mixture of Experts (USMoE), a robust and efficient framework consisting of two key components: (1) the Unified Score and (2) the Unified Mechanism.
-The Unified Score is defined as a linear combination of two mapping functions that transform the dot product similarity between token and expert embeddings into a probability distribution - using functions such as softmax or sigmoid, as shown in Algorithm~\ref{alg:usmoe}.
+The Unified Score is defined as a linear combination of two mapping functions that transform the dot product similarity between token and expert embeddings into a probability distribution.
 In parallel, the Unified Mechanism incorporates information from both the token and expert dimensions, as illustrated in Figure~\ref{fig:USMoE}.
 These components enable the SMoE model to dynamically prioritize tokens or experts while ensuring the selection of the most similar token-expert pair, enhancing both robustness and effectiveness.
-We summarize the benefits of USMoEs’ model form over existing methods in Table ~\ref{table:benifit}.
-To demonstrate the effectiveness of our approach, we evaluate USMoE across a variety of scenarios, including training-free, pretraining, and fine-tuning settings, spanning both language and vision domains under both clean and corrupted datasets.
-USMoE consistently outperforms baseline methods across these scenarios, with particularly strong gains in tasks that require deep input understanding, such as semantic textual similarity, classification, and clustering.
-Extensive experiments across various benchmarks show that USMoE achieves up to a \textbf{10\%} improvement over traditional approaches or reduces inference computational costs by \textbf{14\%}, all while maintaining high performance.
+We provide both theoretical justification and empirical evidence demonstrating USMoE's effectiveness.
+Extensive evaluations across diverse data settings (clean and corrupted), multiple domains (including texts and vision tasks), and different learning approaches (training-free and training-based) show that USMoE not only delivers significant performance improvements over existing SMoE methods, but also enables more flexible expert selection budgets, reducing inference costs without compromising model performance.